JasonHuang1234/SEED-Lab/README.md

 # Seed Lab
-This is the group 4 seed lab repository
+This is the group 4 seed lab repository.
+We used a Teams project board for task management.

 # Demo 1